NFL Week 7 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the complete 2020 NFL Week 7 schedule including TV channels, start times, and how to watch.
+See below for the complete 2020 NFL Week 7 schedule including TV channels, start times, and how to watch all of today’s games.
 Here are PFT’s Week 7 power rankings.

-Tune into NBC on Sunday night to watch the Seattle Seahawks take on the Arizona Cardinals.
+Tune into NBC on tonight to watch the Seattle Seahawks take on the Arizona Cardinals.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-Sunday night’s primetime game was supposed to feature a match up between The Tampa Bay Buccaneers and the Las Vegas Raiders, however the NFL made changes to the schedule after Raiders offensive tackle Trent Brown tested positive for COVID-19.
+Tonight’s primetime game was supposed to feature a match up between The Tampa Bay Buccaneers and the Las Vegas Raiders, however the NFL made changes to the schedule after Raiders offensive tackle Trent Brown tested positive for COVID-19.
 The Buccaneers-Raiders game that had been scheduled for Sunday night will take place at 4:05 p.m.
 ET kickoff on Fox.

 Russell Wilson and the Seattle Seahawks are 5-0 for the first time in franchise history.
 They are the only undefeated team in the NFC.
 The Seahawks had a bye week in Week 6 but prior to that, they pulled off a 27-26 comeback win against the Vikings in week 5.